Economic liberalisation in India: Cutting of state finances

+Income Inequality

 The liberalisation of the Indian economy was followed by a large increase in inequality with the income share of the top 10% of the population increasing from 35% in 1991 to 57.1% in 2014.
 Likewise, the income share of the bottom 50% decreased from 20.1% in 1991 to 13.1% in 2014.
 It has also been criticised for decreasing rural living standards, rural employment and an increase in farmer suicides.

+Income inequality in India has been a major concern, especially since 2016.
+The top 10% of the population holds 77% of the total national wealth, with the richest 1% acquiring 73% of the wealth generated in 2017, while the poorest half of the population, about 670 million people, saw only a 1% increase in their wealth.

+The annual income of the bottom 20% of households in India experienced a sharp decline of 53% during the pandemic year of 2020-21 compared to their 2015-16 levels, and have yet to bounce back to pre-pandemic levels.
+In contrast, the top 20% of households saw their annual income increase by 39%.
+This challenges the neoliberal argument that economic liberalisation benefits all segments to some extent, even if it exacerbates income disparities.

+Poverty

 Poverty continues to persist in India, before the COVID-19 pandemic there were 59 million Indians living below $2 a day and 1,162 million living between $2.01 and $10 a day.

 Low government expenditure on healthcare has resulted in a healthcare quality divide between rich and poor as well as between the rural and urban population.

-Environmental issues such as pollution which GDP doesn't account for has also worsened.